 Creative Sound Blaster Z

 The Sound Blaster Z is one powerful and remarkably good-looking card.
 The vibrant red frame gives off the unmistakable aura of quality that we have come to expect from Creative.

 It is a compact device, fitting perfectly into a single PCIe x1 slot on your motherboard without taking up too much space.

 But most importantly, it is a reliable and efficient sound card, including many useful features that set it apart from the competition, and in a completely different league than your regular integrated Realtek sound card.

 - 116dB Signal-to-Noise Ratio – A significant improvement over stock sound cards, this ratio is some of the best you could hope for.
 It allows for remarkable crystalline sound clarity, especially if you have quality speakers as well.

-- CrystalVoice™ Focus – Similar to SBX, CrystalVoice is unique software designed to enhance your microphone’s performance.
-It scrubs background noise, removes echoes and makes your voice crisp and clear.
-The Focus is the microphone that comes bundled with the sound card, and is specifically designed to take full advantage of this technology.
+- CrystalVoice™ Focus – Similar to SBX, CrystalVoice is unique software designed to embellish your microphone’s performance.
+It scrubs background noise, removes echoes, and makes your voice crisp and clear.
+The Focus is the microphone that comes bundled with the sound card and is specifically designed to take full advantage of this technology.